media-of-langue/LexicalTranslationCounter/documents/File_reference.md

 ## wordlist
 A wordlist exists for each part of speech for each language.

-These are the output of the normalize function and indicate the words that may appear in the floats and their notation.
+These are the output of the normalize function and indicate the words that may appear.

 ### columns